 Once you select the contest you wish to play in, you then draft your team.
 Your salary cap depends on the level of contest you enter.
 For professional football, you select the following positions:

 Quarterback – 1 position, Running Back – 2 positions, Wide Receiver – 3 positions, Tight End – 1 position, Kicker – 1 position, Team Defense – 1 position.

 You can change the players in your team up until game time starts, so stay up to date on your injury news.

 Before drafting your team, become familiar with the rules and scoring.
 Fanduel may use a different scoring system than you’re used to.
+Take a look at our How to Win Fantasy Football guide for helpful tips on drafting your team.
 Here are some important scoring rules for Fanduel to note:

 - Negative points are not given to a quarterback for taking a sack.